 Readers of khalilstemmler.com either love or hate the design of the site.
-I coded it myself with slight inspiration from brutalist web design.
-Like most brutalist work, it can be very polarizing.
+When I was designing the site, I knew that I wanted to draw a little bit of inspiration from brutalist web design.
+The challenge is that most brutalist work can be very polarizing.

 The term brutalism is derived from the French béton brut, meaning “raw concrete”.

 Concrete brutalist buildings often reflect back upon the forms used to make them.

 Take the following image of the Ministry of Education in Lima, Peru.
 It's a Jenga-looking building that is unmistakeably hard to not realize is built out of several blocks of concrete.

 Not a lot of architecture, artwork or any finished product for that matter, sets out to draw blaring attention to the tools used to create it.

 Here's another one in my neighboring city of Toronto.
 Most people don't mind working in brutalist office, but to see a home that looks like the architectural planning could have been an avid Minecraft player, is pretty unique.
 Personally, I love it.
 I'd love to live here.

 Last one, City Hall in my hometown, Brantford, Ontario.
 I remember skateboarding around here as a kid.
 From a young age, something drew me to this area with those interlocking rectangular shapes made from concrete, though I never quite knew why.

 Most brutalist buildings are made from raw concrete, so it's interesting to see how raw-ness applies to the web.
 1